 ADHD medication and ascorbic acid

-While it’s crucial to include vitamin C in your diet each day, it’s also important to be aware of when you consume foods containing this nutrient because ascorbic acid is known to negatively interact with amphetamines - a drug commonly used to treat ADHD.
+While it’s crucial to include vitamin C in your diet, you should also be aware of when you consume foods containing this nutrient because ascorbic acid can negatively interact2 with amphetamines - a drug commonly used to treat ADHD.

 Which ADHD medications are affected by vitamin C?

-To date, the only ADHD medications known to interact with vitamin C are those containing amphetamine and/or dextroamphetamine.
-This is due to the high alkalinity of amphetamine-based medications, as well as their tendency to be attracted to ascorbic acid.
+To date, the only ADHD medications known to interact with vitamin C are those containing amphetamine and/or dextroamphetamine.3 This is due to the increased renal extraction of amphetamines when ascorbic acid is present in the system.4

 These medications include: